TheDataCubator/sql_data_warehouse_project/README.md

 ├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
-├── docs/                               # Project documentation and architecture details │   ├── analyse_source_systems.md       # Critical questions before performing data connections
+├── docs/                               # Project documentation and architecture details │   ├── analyse_source_systems.md       # Acquiring relevant information before performing data connections
 │   ├── ETL Diagram.png                 # shows all different techniques and methods of ETL
 │   ├── data_architecture.png           # shows the project's architecture
 │   ├── integration_model.png           # shows how data are connected